 Understanding Acids and Bases in AP Chemistry: A practical guide

 Acids and bases form a cornerstone of AP Chemistry, offering insights into fundamental chemical behavior and reactions.
-From the pH of rainwater to the chemistry of biological systems, understanding these concepts is essential for mastering advanced topics.
+Think about it: from the pH of rainwater to the chemistry of biological systems, understanding these concepts is essential for mastering advanced topics.
 This article explores the theories, calculations, and applications of acids and bases, equipping students with the knowledge needed to excel in AP Chemistry exams and beyond.

 The Arrhenius Theory: A Historical Foundation

 The Arrhenius theory, proposed in 1884, was the first to define acids and bases.
-In real terms, according to this model:
+According to this model:

 HCl → H⁺ + Cl⁻